redis-rb/redis-cluster-client/README.md

 You can see more information in the YAML file for GItHub actions.

 ## Migration
-This library might help you if you want to migrate Redis from a standalone server to a cluster.
+This library might help you if you want to migrate your Redis from a standalone server to a cluster.

 ```ruby
 # frozen_string_literal: true